afarhan/ubitx/README.md

   - No TX on non-ham band request - This may be a prohibited item depending on the country.
     Plan to change for uBITX Manager for free countries - Icom, yaesu, kenwood are mostly jumper in circuit.
     Only those who need to lock themselves, Other users remain unchanged so, Available in most countries around the world.
+(Complete)
   - I have heard that Beta testers want DialLock to distinguish between VFOA and VFOB (Complete)
-  - Convenience of band movement added (ing)
+  - Convenience of band movement added (ing - need idea...)

+  - User Interface on LCD -> Option by user (yet - need idea)
+  - Include WSPR Beacone function - (considerd about include functions or create other version) complete experiment need solve : Big code size (over 100%, then remove some functions for experment) need replace Si5351 Library for multisynth (increase risk and need more beta tester) W3PM sent me his wonderful source - using BITX, GPS

 ----------------------------------------------------------------------------
 ## REVISION RECORD
 0.25